 This marks a distinct tonal and geographical shift.
 No longer is the film a chamber piece, mostly confined to a handful of rooms punctuated by brief flurries of memory; from this point on, the plot is freely driven by a continuous stream of images and associations as Janos makes his way through the city.

-Just as our characters inner thoughts require audience effort, we are also forced to deduce the era of the story in much the same way.
-While being made in 1971, the decade or year of the narrative is never explicitly said out loud.
+Just as our character’s inner thoughts require audience effort, we are also forced to deduce the era of the story in much the same way.
+While made in 1971, the decade or year of the narrative is never explicitly said out loud.
 On the one hand, this technique helps the film become a universal work that portrays human interdependence in the broadest sense and places the themes outside of time, space and culture.
 However, there are numerous fleeting moments and subtle references in the background that, once pieced together, restrict the story to an easily definable historical and political era.

 Setting the story during this time was partly due to the political restrictions placed on the arts.
-Censorship in Hungary wouldn’t allow certain topics to be portrayed on screen, and a few years previously, it would have been impossible to tell a story about a political prisoner.
-However, things had become more lenient by the 1970s, and the film’s focus on personal relationships and memories allowed it to avoid government’s scrutiny.
+Censorship in Hungary wouldn’t allow specific topics to be portrayed on screen, and a few years previously, it would have been impossible to tell a story about a political prisoner.
+However, things had become more lenient by the 1970s, and the film’s focus on personal relationships and memories allowed it to avoid government scrutiny.

 Nevertheless, certain concessions did have to be made.
 In one of the short stories the film is based on, Janos was a political prisoner who participated in the Hungarian Uprising of 1956.
 However, in 1971, less than 20 years after the actual events, any mention of the uprising was taboo.
-Therefore Janos’s backstory had to be changed, his character becoming a victim of the State Protection Authority, an external appendage of the Soviet Union’s secret police that operated in the early 1950s.
+Therefore, Janos’s backstory had to be changed, his character becoming a victim of the State Protection Authority, an external appendage of the Soviet Union’s secret police that operated in the early 1950s.
 This fits the pre-1956 dark era narrative endorsed by the 1970s government, where the portrayal of the events of that time in a negative light was not just acceptable but even welcome.

 Even though the film takes place in the early 50s, Janos’s imprisonment has a heavy subtext.
 The actor portraying him, Ivan Darvas, had been sentenced to 22 months in prison for organising a revolutionary committee after the crushing of the 1956 uprising.
 This being public knowledge at the time of the film’s release, the choice of actor feels like a conscious directorial decision to subtly imply the terror we see in the movie was not exclusively confined to the specific era the government had allowed to be portrayed.

-Love remains one of the most important and acclaimed films in Hungarian cinema history; not only did it win the Jury Prize at the 1971 Cannes Film Festival, but it also proved to be a huge influence on the poetic and aesthetic film styles of 1970s Hungarian cinema, with its unique way of telling a story through the characters’ subjective trains of thought.
+Love remains one of the most important and acclaimed films in Hungarian cinema history; not only did it win the Jury Prize at the 1971 Cannes Film Festival, but it also proved to be a significant influence on the poetic and aesthetic film styles of 1970s Hungarian cinema, with its unique way of telling a story through the characters’ subjective trains of thought.
 The film perfectly balances its depiction of three specific people’s problems while also telling a universal story.
 It does so by focusing on feelings, love, affection and the lack thereof.